 A pastoral counselor is a person who is associated with a religious order or denomination, is recognized by that religious order or denomination as someone who provides confidential counseling, and is functioning within the scope of that recognition as a pastoral counselor.
 A professional counselor is a person whose official responsibilities include providing mental health counseling to members of the campus community and who is functioning within the scope of his or her license or certification.
-This definition applies even to professional counselors who are not university employees but are under contract to provide counseling to the campus community.
+This definition applies to professional counselors who are not university employees but are under contract to provide counseling to the campus community.

 Generally, pastoral counselors and professional counselors are not required to report crimes they learn of in their roles as counselors.
 The pastoral or professional counselor exemption is intended to encourage individuals to seek counseling services without concerns that the counselor will disclose confidential information.
-This is similar to the privilege provided under certain circumstances to doctors and attorneys.
-However, all legally recognized privileges contain some exemptions, and there are certain situations in which counselors are under a legal obligation to report crimes.
+This is similar to the privilege provided under certain circumstances to doctors and attorneys; however, all legally recognized privileges contain some exemptions, and there are certain situations in which counselors are under a legal obligation to report crimes.

 To be exempt from disclosing reported offenses, pastoral or professional counselors must be acting in the role of pastoral or professional counselors.
 An individual who is not yet licensed or certified as a counselor, but who is acting in that role under the supervision of an individual who meets the definition of a pastoral or professional counselor, is considered to be a counselor for purposes of the Clery Act.
 For example, a BYU PhD counselor-trainee acting under the supervision of a professional counselor is acting as a professional counselor.
-University professional counselors and ecclesiastical counselors are encouraged to make individuals aware of the EthicsPoint compliance hotline as a confidential and anonymous means to report a crime.
+University professional counselors and ecclesiastical counselors are encouraged to make individuals aware of BYU's compliance hotline as a confidential and anonymous means to report a crime that has occurred in the past.

 Not all university employees qualify for the professional counselor exemption.
 For example, a dean of students who has a professional counselor's license, but who is employed by the university only as a dean and not as a counselor, is not exempt from reporting.
 If that same dean is employed by BYU as both a professional counselor and an academic counselor, and the dean learns of a criminal incident while engaged in academic counseling, the dean is not exempt from reporting that incident.
-If an individual has dual roles, one as a professional or pastoral counselor and the other as an official who qualifies as a campus security authority (CSA), and the roles cannot be separated, that individual is considered a CSA and is obligated to report Clery Crimes of which they are aware.
+If an individual has dual roles, one as a professional or pastoral counselor and the other as an official who qualifies as a campus security authority (CSA), and the roles cannot be separated, that individual is considered a CSA and is obligated to report Clery Act Crimess of which they are aware.

-An individual who is counseling students and/or employees, but who does not meet the Clery Act definition of a pastoral or professional counselor, and who has been designated a CSA is not exempt from CSA reporting obligations.
-This includes positions such as director of the Student Health Center, director of Counseling and Psychological Services, director of Women's Services and Resources, etc.
+An individual who is counseling students and/or employees, who does not meet the Clery Act definition of a pastoral or professional counselor and who has been designated a CSA is not exempt from CSA reporting obligations.

-Campus Security Authorities (CSAs)
+Campus Security Authorities